hannafolsz/hannafolsz.github.io/_pages/research.md

 1. Economic Retaliation and the Decline of Opposition Quality. _Job market paper_.

-2. From Anti-Authoritarian Resistance to Democratic Resilience: Legacies of Solidarity in Poland’s Backsliding Era. _Revise & Resubmit at the Journal of Politics_.
+2. From Anti-Authoritarian Resistance to Democratic Resilience: Legacies of Solidarity in Poland’s Backsliding Era.
+With [Monika Nalepa (University of Chicago)](https://https://www.monikanalepa.com/). _Revise & Resubmit at the Journal of Politics_.

 3. How Should Mainstream Parties Campaign Against Undemocratic Leaders?

 4. Local Government as Shelter for the Opposition: Evidence from Hungary and Poland.
 With [Anna Grzymala-Busse (Stanford University)](https://amgbusse.stanford.edu).

+5. Democratic Restoration and Its Tradeoffs: Evidence from Five Cases of Democratic Backsliding.
+With [Frances Cayton (Cornell University)](https://www.francescayton.com/).

 ## Publications
 ------